maxio-com/ab-golang-sdk/doc/controllers/products.md

 # Read Product

-This endpoint allows you to read the current details of a product that you've created in Chargify.
+This endpoint allows you to read the current details of a product that you've created in Advanced Billing.

 ```go
 ReadProduct(